ramezrafla/redis-oplog/README.md

 In addition, the code was becoming complex and hard to understand (with dead code and need for optimization).
 This is owing to many hands getting involved and its aim to cover as many use cases as possible. **Such an important building-block for us had to be easily maintainable**.

 ## What we did
-This version of redis-oplog is more streamlined (you can see this with the reduced number of settings):
+This version of redis-oplog is more streamlined:

 - Uses a single central timed cache at the collection-level, which is also the same place that provides data for `findOne` / `find` -- so full data consistency within the app
-- Uses redis to transmit changed (and cleared) fields (we do an actual diff) to other instance caches -- consistency again
+- Uses redis to transmit changed (and cleared) fields (we do an actual diff) to other meteor instance caches -- consistency again and reduction of db hits as the meteor instances are 'helping' each other out
-- During `update`, we mutate the cache and send the changed (and cleared) fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (and is very slow)
+- During `update`, we mutate the cache and send the changed (and cleared) fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (which also slows down the application)
 - During `insert`, we build the doc and send it via redis to other instances
 - During `remove`, we send the ids to be removed to other instances
-- We use secondary DB reads in our app -- there are potential race conditions in extreme cases which we handle client-side for now; but we are now ready for scalability.
-If you have more reads --> spin up more secondaries (Note: You don't have to use secondaries, just know that this package made it possible for us)
+- We use secondary DB reads in our app.
+If you have more reads --> spin up more secondaries (Note: You don't have to use secondaries, just know that this package makes it possible)
 - Optimized data sent via redis, only what REALLY changed
 - Added **Watchers** and **dynamic docs** (see advanced section below)
 - Added internal support for `collection-hooks` when caching (see Collection-hooks section below)
+- Added a race conditions detector which queries the DB (master node) and updates its cache (read below)

 In other words, this is not a Swiss-Army knife, it is made for a very specific purpose: **scalable read-intensive real-time application**

 ## Results